 All research articles that are considered relevant for publication in the journal are reviewed by at least one or two anonymous academic referees with no ties to the author.
 In addition, the article is reviewed by the journal's editorial board and the final decision regarding publication of the article is made by the Editor-in-Chief.
 The journal practices "double blind" peer review, whereby both reviewers and the author remain anonymous to each other.

 The journal is authorized as a publication channel on level 1 in NSD – Norwegian Centre for Research Data (for Norway and Sweden), in the Danish Ministry of Higher Education and Science’s Authorization list for serials (Denmark), and in Publication Forum (Finland).

 The journal is covered by the following indexing and discovery services:

-Associate Editors Harald Dale-Olsen, research professor, Institute for Social Research Marjan Nadim, senior research fellow, Institute for Social Research Julia Orupabo, senior research fellow, Institute for Social Research Marte Strøm, senior research fellow, Institute for Social Research Elisabeth Ugreninov, senior researcher, Oslo and Akershus University College of Applied Sciences Håkon Solbu Trætteberg, senior research fellow, Institute for Social Research Janis Umblijs, senior research fellow, Institute for Social Research
+Associate Editors Marjan Nadim, senior research fellow, Institute for Social Research (on leave) Julia Orupabo, senior research fellow, Institute for Social Research Marte Strøm, senior research fellow, Institute for Social Research Elisabeth Ugreninov, senior researcher, Oslo and Akershus University College of Applied Sciences Håkon Solbu Trætteberg, senior research fellow, Institute for Social Research Janis Umblijs, senior research fellow, Institute for Social Research

 Gry Agnete Alsos, professor, Nord University